AreteraAB/Foopipes.Examples/Contentful/Readme.md

 Start ngrok with `ngrok http 5000`

-In the Contentful gui, set up a webhook using the url given by ngrok.
+In the Contentful admin gui, configure a webhook using the url given by ngrok.

 ## Locales ##
-Contentful's sync-api and webhooks callbacks always returns content for all locales at once, but that is not always the preferred way to consume the data.
-This example repo contains two config files, `contentful.json`and `contentful_locale.json` which handles this differently depending on the needs.
+Contentful's sync-api and webhooks callbacks always returns content for all locales at once.
+But that is not always the preferred way to consume the data.
+This example repo contains two config files, `contentful.json` and `contentful_locale.json` which handles this differently depending on the needs.

-The first example simply stores all data just as it is received into the same index `contentful` in Elasticsearch.
+The first example simply stores all data as it is received into the same index `contentful` in Elasticsearch.
 The second example split the data into one document per locale, transforms it, and store the documents into different indexes, `contentful_<locale>`.